vendi-advertising/text-slider/README.md

 ## Objects
 There are three objects that you need to provide for the system to work, a *Container*, several *Text Lines* and lastly the individual *Text Words*.
 The first two should be obvious however *Text Words*, although they are generally "words" as you expect, one "word" can actually contain multiple English words separated by a space.
 For instance, you can tell the system that "Pizza Is" should be treated as a "word" as far as vertically shifting text is concerned.
 See the section on *Text Line* below for how to use the `data-delim` attribute to achieve this.

+The system will take the provided objects and generate two new objects, a *Text Column* with *Text Cells*, with the latter containing the individual words.
+It will then use the CSS `transform` property with the `translateY` function to offset by a percentage-based amount.
+Because of this, absolute heights should be accounted for.
+See the sample CSS.

 ### Container
 Your word container is identified by `data-role="text-slider-container"` and it must have `data-word-count="2"` set as well.
 For now, only two words are supported because I don't know how visually to shift other combinations.
 You may optionally also set `data-interval-in-ms` otherwise it defaults to 500.
 The tag for the container (in the example below a `<div>`) does not matter but you probably want something that's going to end up rendering block-ish.